zimmerl99/database_microservice361/README.md

 This microservice is a database system coupled with a python API that allows for CREATE, READ, and DELETE functionality.
 It is hosted via MariaDB and accessed with localhost at the address http://127.0.0.1:8000/.
 Currently it only works for programs on the same computer because it is a localhost, but it is still a microservice with everything transferred by HTTP.
 It can also be easily modified to have online hosting, but that costs money so currently its not a feature.

-A. Instructions for how to REQUEST data from the database.
+A. Instructions for how to REQUEST data from the database.<br>
-\nTo request data from the database, you must first write an SQL query that will retrieve all the data within the database.
+To request data from the database, you must first write an SQL query that will retrieve all the data within the database.

 The example call for the test program is: SELECT * FROM lifes